lxq0204/lxq0204.github.io/_pages/about.md

 ------
 *  Method and System for Incremental Multilingual Text Recognition Based on Shared Knowledge Mining.
 No. ZL202511061575.9.
 *  An Image Classifier Construction, Image Recognition Method and System based on Prototype Network Few-shot Learning.
 No. ZL201910563501.3.
 *  A Facial Expression Recognition Method and Device based on Curriculum Learning.
-No. 201910122892.5.
+No. ZL201910122892.5.
 *  A Meta Learning Few-shot based Facial Expression Recognition Method and System.
-No. 201910465071.1.
+No. ZL201910465071.1.
 *  A Facial Expression Recognition System based on Curriculum Learning.
 No. 2019SR0470556.

 Projects
 ------
 * 2025   The Postdoctoral Fellowship Program of CPSF (B)
-* 2024   **China Association for Science and Technology Young Talent Support Project for Doctoral Students**
+* 2024   China Association for Science and Technology Young Talent Support Project for Doctoral Students

 Services
 ------